Rough Sets for Explainability of Spectral Graph Clustering: Coping with real datasets

 This misfortune can be prevented with our rough set based elimination process.

-In real settings, this situation of a pure dissimilar object may happen rarely, but instead low similarity objects may exist so that the behaviour of the clustering process will approximate the mentioned one.
+In real settings, this situation of pure block-diagonality and of a pure dissimilar object may happen rarely, but instead low similarity objects may exist so that the behavior of the clustering process will approximate the mentioned one.
+This is easily seen from Theorem 2 formulated in \cite{Ng:2001} implying that given slight noise, the eigenvectors and hence the clustering behave in a similar manner. \footnote{A deeper analysis of such noisy conditions may be found in \cite{Peng:2017} as well as in \cite{Macgregor:2022}. } Hence our proposed method will work also.

+To check this, we generated a similarity matrix for 4 clusters with cluster sizes 8 12 16 20.
+Then added noise in the range from=0., to=0.000001. $k$-means (with tenfold restart) applied to the space spanned by 4 eigenvectors of the combinatorial Laplacian related to 4 lowest eigenvalues retrieved correctly 4 clusters with sizes 8 12 16 20.

+However, for the same design, if one unrelated document was added, one got cluster sizes 1, 16, 28, 12.
+With two unrelated documents, cluster sizes were 8 12 16 20 .
+With 4 unrelated documents the cluster sizes were 17, 21, 21, 1.